 - a.
+Graduate high school. - b.
+Receive their final weighted Hathaway GPA on their final transcripts. - i.
 Students who graduate early may initiate their scholarship so long as they meet all eligibility requirements, including providing final transcripts with the graduation date, and submit all required documentation to the post-secondary institution.
-Districts that are not be able to produce a final transcript must provide: - i.
-The most up-to-date transcript available. - ii.
-A letter signed from district personnel stating that the submitted transcript will be the final transcript.
+Districts that are not be able to produce a final transcript must provide: - 1.
+The most up-to-date transcript available. - 2.
+A letter signed from district personnel stating that the submitted transcript will be the final transcript - c.
+Provide their highest ACT Composite/Superscore or cumulative WorkKeys score. - d.
+Must apply within 48 months after High School graduation date.